behdadkha/GNU-FX/README.md

 # ToeFX
-#### Update: Instructions for tests and reports added to the bottom.
 A web application that helps patients detect fungal toe infection, and allows them to keep track of their treatment progress.

 ## Requirements